wagoodman/dive/README.md

   # The default directory-collapse state
   collapse-dir: false

-  # The percentage of screen width the filetree should take on the screen (must be >0 and <1)
+  # The percentage of screen width the filetree should take on the screen
+  # The value must be between 0 and 1
   pane-width: 0.5

   # Show the file attributes next to the filetree